hcomet/cydWeeWX/README.md

   <img src="./images/apConfigMessage.jpg" />
 </p>

-With a phone, tablet or PC, connect to the cydWeeWX access point at the indicated SSID with the indicated Password.
+With a phone, tablet or PC, connect to the cydWeeWX AP (Access Point) at the indicated SSID with the indicated Password.
 The 4 digit value on the end of the password is randomly generated each time the cydWeeWX reboots.
-Once connected to the AP, use a browser to go to 194.168.4.1 to see the Configuration Portal main screen.
+Once connected to the AP, use a browser to go to 194.168.4.1 to see the **Configuration Portal** main screen.

 ### Configuration Portal Steps